• not if but when

 • what we do

-encourage and support sharing good books and stories about death and loss with children and teens
+encourage and support sharing good books and stories about death and loss with children and teens throughout their lives

 broken image